MrsicMarko/CleanCode/README.md

 -> Locate the Main class.
 -> Right-click on the file and select Run 'Main.main()'.
 -> When prompted, enter the required inputs:
----> URL: The starting point of the crawler.
+---> URLs: The starting point of the crawler (URLs split with ",").
 ---> Depth: The maximum depth to crawl.
----> Domain: The target domain to stay within during crawling.

 Testing the Application
 To run the automated tests: